 We encourage youth to create their own plan for independence and we support them every step of the way.

-Learn how Crisis Program services with Covenant House Vancouver positively helped Julie.
+Learn how Crisis Program services with Covenant House Vancouver positively impacted Julie.

 ROP is a transitional living program for young people who need housing, structure and support as they strive toward independence.
 Basic life skills most of us take for granted: budgeting, cooking, cleaning and goal setting are taught.